Continuing EducationTennessee Board of Architectural and Engineering Examiners

 The continuing education program developed by the Board is an honor system designed to limit administrative costs.
 Here is how the program works:

-- new registrants seeking renewal for the first time after initial registration must obtain 12 hours of continuing professional education during the 2 years immediately following initial registration, 7 of which must address health, safety and welfare issues and technical competency;
+- Engineer, Interior Designers or Landscape Architect seeking renewal for the first time after initial registration must obtain 12 hours of continuing professional education during the 2 years immediately following initial registration, 7 of which must address health, safety and welfare issues and technical competency;

-- registrants seeking renewal for each 2-year period thereafter must obtain 24 hours of continuing professional education, 13 of which must address health, safety and welfare issues and technical competency.
-Carryover hours, not exceeding 12 hours, from the preceding renewal period may be included;
+- Engineers, Interior Designers or Landscape Architects seeking renewal for each 2-year period thereafter must obtain 24 hours of continuing professional education, 13 of which must address health, safety and welfare issues and technical competency.

 - registered architects and registered interior designers may, as an alternative option, report 12 hours of continuing education for each calendar year (see Rule 0120-05-.14 Alternative Continuing Professional Development Option for Architects and Registered Interior Designers);